-The Customer Registration Officer is responsible for authenticating the Subject data according to Organization's internal policies.
-Subject authentication is typically based on previously recorded personal information in HSA.
+The Customer Registration Officer is responsible for authenticating the Subject data according to SITHS Policy Framework.
+Subject authentication is typically based on previously recorded personal information in the HSA-directory.

-Identity control is performed according to any of below procedures
+Identity control is performed according to any of below procedures:

-- a) The subscriber shows an approved and valid ID - b) The subscriber is identified and signs the order with a valid digital identity
+- a.
+The subscriber shows an approved and valid ID. - b.
+The subscriber is identified and signs the order with a valid digital identity.

-Identity check according to a) is normally performed by a connected RA of the Inera organization where the RA undertakes to practice the identification check in accordance with SITHS RA-Policy.
+Identity check according to a) is normally performed by a connected RA of the Inera organization where the RA undertakes to practice the identification check in accordance with SITHS Policy Framework.

-In the case the identity check also involves issuance of the hardware protected Telia e-legitimation, the requirements in the CPS for Telia Hardware based e-legitimation and SBC151 (regulations for issuing of SIS-approved ID-cards) shall be pursued.
+In the case the identity check also involves issuance of the hardware protected Telia e-legitimation, the requirements in the CPS for Telia Hardware based e-legitimation and SBC151 (regulations for issuing of SIS-approved ID-cards) is pursued.